Pigs: Intelligent Animals Suffering in Factory Farms and Slaughterhouses

 What You Can Do

 Stop factory-farming abuses by supporting legislation that abolishes intensive-confinement systems.
-McDonald’s has said that by 2022, it will stop buying pork from suppliers who use gestation crates.(46) Smithfield Foods plans to ban the crates by 2017.(47) In the meantime, voters in Arizona, California, Florida, Michigan and Rhode Island have banned the use of gestation crates.(48,49,50)
+McDonald’s has said that by 2022, it will stop buying pork from suppliers who use gestation crates.(46) Smithfield Foods plans to ban the crates by 2017.(47) In the meantime, voters in Arizona, California, Florida, Michigan and Rhode Island have banned the use of gestation crates.(48,49,50) In Canada, the crates will be phased out of use by 2024.(51)

 1) Cambridge Daily News, “New Slant on Chump Chops,” Cambridge Daily News, 29 Mar.
 2002.